MichaelCWalsh7/Milestone-Project-2/TESTING.md

 - As of right now, there is a bug with dictionary API that is used.
 There are some valid word entries, that it does not accept, as it does not have an entry for them.
     - There is an array in the games code of these words, (at least all the ones I've been able to find so far,) that searches the users input for these words before calling the API.
 I've been adding words to this array as they're being discovered in testing.
 Thus far, the array is 20 words long, and can be found on line 643 of the script.js page.
 - The other known bug, is that if the user is on keyboard, and hits the enter button in rapid succession they can sometimes duplicate an answer.
     - This does not happen on mobile or tablet, as the button clicked is immediately disabled.
 Many fixes were attempted to squash this bug.
-The `keydown` event was changed to `keyup` to make the firing of the event slower, a global boolean enabling and disabling the word validation process.
+The `keydown` event was changed to `keyup` to make the firing of the event slower, a global boolean enabling and disabling the word validation process, the event listeners for those specific buttons were turned off etc.
     - However, none of these actions were able to eradicate this bug.
-Other ideas to squash this bug were unable to be implemented due to time contraints.
+Other, much more complex ideas to squash this bug were unable to be implemented due to time contraints.

 ### Issues Along The Way